• Data Access

 Summary:

 The Skouries deposit is centred on a small (less than 200 m in diameter), pencil-porphyry stock that intruded schist and gneiss of the Vertiskos unit.
 The mineralized porphyry intrusion plunges steeply to the south-southwest and obliquely crosscuts the moderate to steeply north-east dipping limb of a district-scale F2 antiform.
-Mineralization has been tested to a depth of 920 m from surface as shown on Figure 7.3.
+Mineralization has been tested to a depth of 920 m from surface.
 Surface exposures and drill data indicate that the porphyry stock has a subtle north-east elongate geometry.
 The porphyry is characterized by at least four intrusive phases that are of probable quartz monzonite to syenite composition (Kroll et al. 2002; Frei, 1995) but contain an intense potassic alteration and related stockwork veining that overprints the original protolith.
 Potassic alteration and copper-gold mineralization also extend into the country rock; approximately two thirds of the Measured and Indicated Mineral Resources are hosted outside the porphyry with about a 50:50 split in gold-equivalent ounces.
 The potassic alteration is characterized by potassium feldspar overgrowths on plagioclase, secondary biotite replacement of igneous hornblende and biotite, and a fine-grained groundmass of K-feldspar-quartz with disseminated magnetite.
 Four main stages of veining are recognized:

 • Early stage of intense quartz-magnetite stockwork (pre-ore stage).